What's the Difference Between GMAT & GMAT Focus Edition?

-The GMAT Focus Edition and the traditional GMAT have distinct differences designed to enhance the test-taking experience.
-The GMAT Focus Edition streamlines the assessment by introducing a shorter, more flexible format, featuring a reduced number of questions while maintaining the rigour of the evaluation.
+The GMAT Focus Edition and the classic GMAT have distinct differences designed to enhance the test-taking experience.
+The new GMAT streamlines the assessment by introducing a shorter, more flexible format, featuring a reduced number of questions while maintaining the rigour of the evaluation.
 It emphasises higher-order thinking skills, making it more relevant to real-world business scenarios.
 One of the key changes is the incorporation of a new Data Insights section, which focuses on critical analysis and data interpretation.
-Also, the GMAT Focus Edition offers an adaptive format that adjusts question difficulty based on the test-taker’s performance, providing a more personalised assessment experience.
+Also, the new GMAT offers an adaptive format that adjusts question difficulty based on the test-taker’s performance, providing a more personalised assessment experience.

 Key Highlights:

-- The main difference is that the GMAT Focus Edition features a shorter duration test of 2 hours and 15 minutes compared to the classic GMAT, which lasts 3 hours and 7 minutes.
+- The main difference between the old GMAT & new GMAT is that the GMAT Focus Edition features a shorter test duration of 2 hours & 15 minutes compared to the classic GMAT, which lasts 3 hours & 7 minutes.

-To help you understand the changes introduced in the GMAT Focus Edition compared to the traditional GMAT, we’ve prepared a side-by-side comparison.
+To help you understand the difference between GMAT and GMAT focus, we’ve prepared a side-by-side comparison.
 This table breaks down the key distinctions, including structure, content focus, and scoring adjustments, so you can make an informed choice about which test version best suits your goals:

 Components |